 Senate Inquiry On Drug Prices Echoes Landmark Hearings Held 60 Years Ago

-Kenneth Frazier, CEO of pharmaceutical giant Merck, is set to face senators Tuesday who say drug costs are "sky-high" and "out of control."
+On Tuesday, Kenneth Frazier, CEO of pharmaceutical giant Merck, is set to face senators who say drug costs are "sky-high" and "out of control."

 But Frazier doesn't need new talking points.
 Sixty years ago, a different panel of senators grilled a different Merck boss about the same problem.

-To a striking degree, the subjects likely to surface Tuesday — high drug prices and profits, limited price transparency, aggressive marketing, alleged patent abuse and mediocre "me-too" drugs — are identical to the issues senators investigated decades ago, historical transcripts show.
+To a striking degree, the subjects likely to surface Tuesday — high drug prices and profits, limited price transparency, aggressive marketing, alleged patent abuse and mediocre "me too" drugs — are identical to the issues senators investigated decades ago, historical transcripts show.

-Frazier is scheduled to testify before the Senate Finance Committee, led by Iowa Republican Chuck Grassley, along with the CEOs of AbbVie, AstraZeneca, Bristol-Myers Squibb, Merck, Pfizer and Sanofi, and a top executive for Johnson & Johnson.
+Frazier is scheduled to testify before the Senate Finance Committee, which is led by Iowa Republican Chuck Grassley, along with the CEOs of AbbVie, AstraZeneca, Bristol-Myers Squibb, Pfizer and Sanofi, and a top executive for Johnson & Johnson.

 Hearings led by Sen. Estes Kefauver, D-Tenn., in 1959 and 1960 were the first significant congressional inquiry into rising drug costs and drug-company profits.
 While that showdown led to new legal standards for drug safety and effectiveness, cost-control measures never made it into the final bill.